Zayed bin Sultan Al Nahyan: Zayed Centre

 Controversy over the opinions of the Zayed Centre caused the Harvard Divinity School to return Sheikh Zayed's $2.5 million gift to the institution in 2000 as "tainted money."
 Former United States president Jimmy Carter accepted the Zayed International Prize for the Environment in 2001.
 The award included a monetary prize of $500,000 from the Zayed Centre, and Carter stated in his acceptance speech that the award carried extra significance to him, since it was named after his personal friend.

 There was similar controversy when the London School of Economics accepted a large donation by the Zayed Centre, to build a new lecture theatre in the New Academic Building in 2008.
-Despite student protests, the gift was accepted with the Sheikh Zayed Theatre being the second largest lecture hall on the campus.
+The gift was accepted with the Sheikh Zayed Theatre being the second largest lecture hall on the campus.

 Harvard's equivocation, the Carter controversy, and the engendering negative publicity, prompted Sheikh Zayed to shut down the centre in August 2003, stating that the Zayed Centre "had engaged in a discourse that starkly contradicted the principles of interfaith tolerance."

 Death

 On 2 November 2004, Zayed died at the age of 86.
 He had been suffering from diabetes and kidney problems.
-He was buried in the courtyard of the new Sheikh Zayed Grand Mosque in Abu Dhabi.
+He was buried in the courtyard of the new Grand Mosque in Abu Dhabi.
 His eldest son, Sheikh Khalifa bin Zayed Al Nahyan, took an increasing role in government beginning in the 1980s.
 Directly after his father's death, he became the Ruler of Abu Dhabi, and was ratified as the president of the United Arab Emirates by his fellow rulers in the Supreme Council.